 - Learn to use food completely. (see Utilize leftovers)

-- Preserve food in jars to make it last longer.
+- Preserve food in jars to keep it for longer.

-- Sort your food into the correct refrigerator compartments.
+- Sort your food into the correct fridge compartments.

 - Make your own Bread chips from stale bread her.

 - Freeze food plastic free in glass, cloth, paper or cans.

 - Cook fresh and avoid waste-producing to-go and ready-made meals.

 - Stock up a little so that you can avoid ordering from delivery services in a hurry if things get stressful.

 - Cook more of your dinner as lunch for the next day.

 - Ask for plastic-free or reusable packaging materials when you do order food from a delivery service.